Homburg, Saar

 Waldstadion Homburg

-Tickets are available in advance at the FC 08 Homburg office, Rondell 4, usually online at tickets.fc08homburg.de and at the box offices at the stadium
+Tickets are available in advance at the FC 08 Homburg office, Rondell 4, usually online at tickets.fc08homburg.de, and at the box office at the stadium.

 Meeting point: At the cross on the Schlossberg